aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 catkin
 ^^^^^^

+Catkin never wraps any CMake functionality and only provides additional CMake functionality.
 What you need to do in catkin is define what other packages need to know about your package.
 This is done by calling one macro:

 .. code-block:: cmake